 Turn ON the on-camera flash.
-This is essential because due to fast shutter speed and smallest aperture the light falling on the subject is almost nil.
-However flash photography can blow out a shot with it’s harsh light.
-In that cases you can adjust the flash power if have a setting to do so or simply adjust by hiding a portion of your flash with your finger.
+This is essential because due to fast shutter speed and smaller aperture the light falling on the subject is almost nil.
+However flash photography can blow out a shot with its harsh light.
+In that case you can adjust the flash power if have a setting to do so or simply adjust by hiding a portion of your flash with your finger.

 What if you have a point and shoot camera that doesn’t have the ability to change aperture and shutter speed manually.